tearflake/symbolverse/docs/symbolverse.md

 )
 ```

 In our case, variable name is `Name`, as stated in the `VAR` section.
 The first character of every variable name is meaningful to *Symbolverse*.
-It stands for atomic value if it is lower case, and it stands for atomic or compound value if it is upper case.
-The variable will match its contents only if all the content atoms match the same amount of escape characters noted by the variable appearance.
+It stands for atomic value if it is lower case, and for atomic or compound value if it is upper case.
+Also important to point out, the variable will match its contents only if all the content atoms match the same amount of escape characters noted by the variable appearance.
 To return to our example, when we pass `(greet human)` as an input, we get `(hello human)` as an output.

 ##### set of rules